Constitution and Bylaws

 The outgoing president, in good standing, shall serve a two-year term on the Board of Directors as president emeritus, with all the rights and privileges of other Board members.

-Each special interest affiliate of the Georgia Council of the Blind shall have one (1) representative on the GCB Board of Directors who shall be appointed in the same manner as the local chapter affiliates.
-If the president of the special interest affiliate is also an executive officer of GCB, the affiliate or its president shall designate another legally blind person to represent the affiliate on the GCB board (as explained in ARTICLE V, Section 4., of the BYLAWS).
-To qualify as an affiliate, (a) it must be associated with the American Council of the Blind and its special interest affiliate; and (b) it must pay dues to the GCB, such dues being determined by the Board of Directors of this organization.
-The special interest affiliate is expected to abide by the same guidelines as local chapters, set forth in Article IV, Paragraph E., of this Constitution.
+Each special interest affiliate of the Georgia Council of the Blind shall have one (1) representative on the GCB Board of Directors who shall be appointed in the same manner as local chapter representatives.
+If the president of the special interest affiliate is also an executive officer of GCB, the affiliate or its president shall designate another legally blind person to represent the affiliate on the GCB board (as explained in ARTICLE V, Section 4 of the BYLAWS).
+To qualify as an affiliate it must be associated with the American Council of the Blind and its special interest affiliate, and it must pay dues to the GCB, such dues being determined by the Board of Directors of this organization.
+The special interest affiliate is expected to abide by the same guidelines as local chapters, set forth in Article IV, Paragraph E. of this Constitution.

 Members at large shall have one (1) representative on the GCB Board of Directors who shall be elected in the same manner as the five constitutional officers.
 The at-large representative may be legally blind or fully sighted, provided that the GCB board has a majority of legally blind members.
-On or before December 15 of each year, each member at large shall pay dues directly to the GCB treasurer and furnish name, address, telephone number, preferred format and whether legally blind or fully sighted.
+On or before November 15 of each year, each member at large shall pay dues directly to the GCB treasurer and furnish name, address, telephone number, e-mail address, preferred format and whether legally blind or fully sighted.
+The GCB treasurer will then furnish this information to the GCB secretary and the editor of _The _GCB _Digest.

 Section 6: Appointees

-The Editor of The GCB Digest and the GCB Webmaster shall be appointed by a majority of the GCB Board of Directors, shall attend Board meetings and shall have a voice, but no vote.
-The GCB Digest Editor and the GCB Webmaster may designate a representative to serve in his or her absence from a Board meeting.
+The Editor of _The _GCB _Digest and the GCB Webmaster shall be appointed by a majority of the GCB Board of Directors, shall attend Board meetings and shall not have a vote.
+However, _the _GCB _Digest Editor and the GCB Webmaster may hold a state office or board member position.
+If either _the _GCB _Digest Editor or the GCB Webmaster holds a state office, he or she shall designate someone to represent him or her as the Editor or the Webmaster while he or she serves in that GCB office. _The _GCB _Digest Editor or the GCB Webmaster may designate a representative to serve in his or her absence from a Board meeting.

 Section 7: Requirements